lynchnf/flunky/flunky-impl-spring-webmvc/README.md

 # Flunky Spring Web MVC Implementation

-### Entities File
+## Entities File

 A CSV file that contains information about entities to be created for your generated project.

-    entityName - Java class name for an entity. singular - A descriptive name for a singular instance of this entity.
-It is recommended that this name be capitalized. plural - A descriptive name for multiple instances of this entity.
-It is recommended that this name be capitalized. toString - A Java expression which is used to override the toString() method for this entity.
+    entityName - (required) Java class name for an entity. singular - (required) A descriptive name for a singular instance of this entity.
+It is recommended that this name be capitalized. plural - (required) A descriptive name for multiple instances of this entity.
+It is recommended that this name be capitalized. toString - (required) A Java expression which is used to override the toString() method for this entity.

-LIST
+### LIST

-    mainField - The main field for this entity.
-On a list page, this will be the default sort field. defaultSort - The default sort direction on a list page.
-Valid values are ASC or DESC. defaultPage - The default number of records shown on a list page.
+    mainField - (required) This should be a natural key for this table, although that is not srictly required.
+On a list page, this will be the default sort field and it will be the link to take uers to the view page. defaultSort - (required) The default sort direction on a list page.
+Valid values are ASC or DESC. defaultPage - (required) The default number of records shown on a list page.
+Valid values are 5, 10, 20, or 50.

-FAKE DATA
+### FAKE DATA

-    nbrOfFakeRecords - The number of records for this entity created when the FakeDataUtil is executed.
+    nbrOfFakeRecords - (required) The number of records for this entity created when the FakeDataFactory is executed.

-### Fields File
+## Fields File

 A CSV file that contains information about entity fields to be created for your generated project.

-    entityName - Java class name for an entity. fieldName - Variable name for a field in the named entity. label - A descriptive label for this entity name.
-It is recommended that this label be capitalized. type - Valid values are BigDecimal, Boolean, Byte, Short, Integer, Long, Date, or String length - If type is String, this is the length of the field. precision - If type is BigDecimal, this is the total number of digits in the field. scale - If type is BigDecimal, this is the number of digits to the right of the decimal. nullable - Valid values are true or false.
-If left blank, true is the default. temporalType - If type is Date, this is required.
-Valid values are DATE, TIME, or TIMESTAMP.
+    entityName - (required) Java class name for an entity. fieldName - (required) Variable name for a field in the named entity. label - (required) A descriptive label for this entity name.
+It is recommended that this label be capitalized. type - (required) Valid standard Java values are BigDecimal, Boolean, Byte, Short, Integer, Long, Date, or String; but may also be an entity type or an enum type. length - (required if type is String) This is the length of the field. precision - (required if type is BigDecimal) This is the total number of digits in the field. scale - (required if type is BigDecimal) This is the number of digits to the right of the decimal. nullable - (optional) Valid values are true or false.
+If left blank, true is the default.
+May not be true if this is this the main field for this entity. temporalType - (required if type is Date) Valid values are DATE, TIME, or TIMESTAMP. enumType - (required if type is an enum) Valid values are STRING or ORDINAL. joinColumn - (required if type is an entity) The SQL column name which is used as the foreign key from this entity to the other.

-LIST
+### LIST

-    listDisplay - Whether or not this field appears on a list page.
+    listDisplay - (optional) Whether or not this field appears on a list page.
 Valid values are show, hide, or sort.
 If left blank, show is the default.

-VIEW
+### VIEW

-    viewDisplay - Whether or not this field appears on a view page.
+    viewDisplay - (optional) Whether or not this field appears on a view page.
 Valid values are show or hide.
 If left blank, show is the default.

-EDIT
+### EDIT

-    editDisplay - Whether or not this field appears on a edit page.
+    editDisplay - (optional) Whether or not this field appears on a edit page.
 Valid values are show, hide, or edit.
-If left blank, show is the default.
-    dftValue - The default value for this field in a new entity.
+If left blank, show is the default. dftValue - (optional) The default value for this field in a new entity.

-FAKE DATA
+### FAKE DATA

     fakeRandomBoolean - If this is true and type is Boolean, then FakeDataUtil will generate a random value (TRUE or FALSE) for this field.